solo-fsw/sosxr-unity-timelineextensions/README.md

 Do above steps, but add `#dev` to the end of the URL.

+## TimeLine Window enhancements
+### Enhanced Editor
+Buttons for Playing, setting speed, Pausing and Stopping.
+These are meant for during testing, and not as a robust way of working with Timeline in the Editor.
+However, it can still be handy.

+### Remember Last Opened Timeline
+The Timeline window will now remember the last opened Timeline, even when you select another GameObject in the scene.
+This is especially useful when you have multiple Timelines in your scene.
+However, it forgets when getting in and out of Playmode, and is generally a bit finicky.
+However, it is better than nothing.
+Improvements on the way.

+### Edit Multiple Clips
+- Change duration / position of multiple clips at once:
+   - Alt + arrows for left edge (change duration 'from start', leave end position)
+   - Cmd / Ctrl + arrows for right edge (change duration 'from end', leave start position)
+   - Alt + Cmd / Ctrl + arrows for both edges (move clip)
+- Change duration of ease of multiple clips:
+   - Alt = or - for left edge (minus for move left, = for move right)
+   - Cmd / Ctrl = or - for right edge (minus for move left, = for move right)

 ## Animator
 The custom Animator Playable allows you to control the animations on an animator through Timeline.
 It was always possible to control the Animator through Timeline, but you'd have to specify each animation from Timeline itself.